phase2/octane/README.md

 ### Build/CLI Container
-One of the main priciples of Octane is to minimize the number of tools installed on your local computer and instead perform most tasks within a docker "build" container that contains all the tools.
+One of the main priciples of Octane is to minimize the number of tools installed on your local computer (only Composer) and instead perform most tasks within a docker "build" container that contains all the tools.

 In Outrigger, this Build container is defined in the ``build.yml`` docker-compose file.
 Various application specific containers are build on the "base" container